confluentinc/ksql/design-proposals/klip-11-DQL.md

 ## Value/Return

 The "Dual Query Language" should be easier to understand and easier to use.
-If will allow to support nested queries seamlessly and unifies query semantics (persistent vs transient queries).
+It will allow to support nested queries seamlessly and unifies query semantics (persistent vs. transient queries).
 Furthermore, the language is designed to be "future proof", i.e., it considers potential future features and thus allows to extend the capabilities of KSQL without the need to change the language in a breaking way.